TheIoTLearningInitiative/GoogleCloudPlatform/documentation/Introduction.md

 > - Try App Engine.
 Create and deploy a Hello World app
 > - Learn Google Cloud Platform.
 Take an interactive tutorial now and learn how to deploy and build simple applications.
 > - Use Google APIs. enable APIS, create credentials and track your usage.
 > - Create a Cloud SWL Interface.
+CloudSQL is a MySQL database that runs in Google's cloud, with no installation and maintenance required
 > - Documentation